 Attempting to thicken my homemade liquid soap, I ended up with shaving cream instead.
 I call it a “Fortunate Flop”.
 Many other DIY shaving cream recipes involve mixing oils/ butters with a bit of soap.
 Having tried that approach, I was always left with a greasy razor and an oil-ring around my bathtub.
 It just didn’t work for me.
 This recipe, on the other hand, contains no oily residues, yet it is a moisturising and super foamy shaving cream that is unlike any DIY recipe you’ll find online.

 - Pure Simple Fragrance-free Liquid Soap: This is an olive oil based soap (castile), which means it does not lather very well, so it won’t foam up a lot (if at all).
 But it will still work in this recipe.
-The plus side is that it is a very gentle soap that is great for sensitive skin.
-I have personally used this product before.

 Essential oils: You can use any essential oil in this recipe.
 Other good alternatives include chamomile, sandalwood, geranium, tea tree and frankincense.